OwaisAD/CA2_Frontend/readme.md

-# Course Assignment 2, 3rd semester
+# Course Assignment 2, 3rd semester, frontend
 This project is meant to build a project template.
 It is made with React and built with Vite.
 Implements react-routing with protected routes.

 # Setup project instructions